dawsonren/TSP_Tabu/README.md

 ## Additional Notes
 We use Cython to speed up computation and mypy to check types.

-To run the Cython compilation, run the command `python3 cython/setup.py build_ext --inplace`.
+To run the Cython compilation, run the command `python3 pyx/setup.py build_ext --inplace`

+To run the mypy type check, run the command `mypy .`

+With some simple benchmarking, I've found that the simple compilation step reduces the solution time by 1.5x, which is non-negligible.
+However, the effort required to fully utilize Cython syntax is probably not worth the effort at this stage.
+Instead, being conscious of vectorization and parallelism is probably the easier way to go, for example see the `_slow_cost()` and `cost()` methods of the TSP class in `tsp.py`.

+For this reason, the code in `/pyx` are not currently being developed.